wbcmthh42/plp_practice_proj/docs/model_finetuning_evaluation_pipeline.rst

 The training pipeline consists of the following steps:

 1. Data Preparation
-   - Load the Tech Keywords Dataset
-   - Split into Train, Validation, and Test sets
+   - Load the Tech Keywords Dataset which is already split into Train, Validation, and Test sets

 2. Model Initialization
    - Load pre-trained models (BART, T5, BERT)